jayzes/projector/README.md

     gvarela/
     gvarela/food_court_recipes

-If you want it to forge ahead and clone everything, there's a `-y` option that assumes yes to every clone confirmation and doesn't bother prompting.
+If you want it to forge ahead and clone everything, there's a `-a` option that assumes yes to every clone confirmation and doesn't bother prompting.

 ## Future Ideas
 * Skiplist/repo ignore regexes